Planeshifter/node-word2vec/README.md

 node-word2vec
 =============

-> node.js interface to the Google [word2vec](https://code.google.com/p/word2vec/) tool
+> Node.js interface to the Google [word2vec](https://code.google.com/p/word2vec/) tool

 # What is it?

-This is a node.js interface to the *word2vec* tool developed at Google Research for "efficient implementation of the continuous bag-of-words and skip-gram architectures for computing vector representations of words", which can be used in a variety of NLP tasks.
+This is a Node.js interface to the *word2vec* tool developed at Google Research for "efficient implementation of the continuous bag-of-words and skip-gram architectures for computing vector representations of words", which can be used in a variety of NLP tasks.
 For further information about the *word2vec* project, consult [https://code.google.com/p/word2vec/](https://code.google.com/p/word2vec/).

 # Installation

+Currently, `node-word2vec` is ONLY supported for Unix operating systems.

-Install via npm:
+Install it via npm:
 ``` bash
 npm install word2vec
 ```

-To use it inside node.js, require the module as follows:
+To use it inside Node.js, require the module as follows:

 ``` javascript
 var w2v = require( 'word2vec' );